Steven Mandis

 Steven George Mandis (born in 1970) is an American investor and the founder of Kalamata Capital.
 He is an adjunct associate professor in finance and economics at Columbia University Business School.
 Previously, he worked at Goldman Sachs and Citigroup and as a senior advisor to McKinsey.
 He is the author of three books: What Happened to Goldman Sachs: An Insider's Story of Organizational Drift and its Unintended Consequences, The Real Madrid Way: How Values Created the Most Successful Sports Team on the Planet, and What Happened to Serie A: The Rise, Fall and Signs of Revival.

 Early life and education

 Mandis was born in Chicago, Illinois as one of three children to his parents, Greek emigres George and Theoni.
 He spent his childhood in Chicago and Grand Rapids, Michigan where he attended Forest Hills Central High School.
 In 1992 he received an A.B. from the University of Chicago.
-After a 16-year career on Wall Street he enrolled at Columbia University, where he received an M.A. in Museum Anthropology in 2010, and an M.Phil in Sociology in 2013, and a Ph.D. in Sociology.
+After a 16-year career on Wall Street he enrolled at Columbia University, where he received an M.A. in Museum Anthropology in 2010, and an MPhil in Sociology in 2013, and a Ph.D. in Sociology.